Marburg (Lahn) station: Infrastructure

 Marburg station is managed by DB Station&Service and classified as a category 3 station.
-Normally stations of this category offer service into the evening, but DB provides no customer service in the evening in order to save costs.
 The station is served by many regional and city bus routes.

 East of the passenger station is the disused freight yard, which consisted of a small marshalling yard (with a hump and four short sidings), and north of it are disused loading tracks.

 The station has six platform tracks.
 The continuing services on the Main-Weser Railways stop at platforms 4 and 5 and the terminating traffic on the Burgwald Railway from Marburg to Frankenberg (Eder) and the Upper Lahn Valley Railway from Erndtebrück stop on tracks 1, 2 and 8.
 Track 1a is used exclusively by trains to and from Gießen that start or end at Marburg.

 Operations

 Long-distance services

 Already in the 1980s and 1990s were Intercity services that stopped once a day in Marburg.
 In 2002, InterRegio services on the Main-Weser Railway were reclassified as intercity services.
 Since then, Marburg has been on the Intercity network on the route between Karlsruhe and Hamburg, some extended to Stralsund.
 These services have been operated as Intercity-Express services since 2018.
 The station is served at 2-hour intervals.
 On Sundays there is also one Intercity train pair between Berlin Südkreuz and Westerland.